Reviews You Can Rely On

 • Breathability (15% weighting)

-This review is led by two long-time Senior Review Editors, Maggie Nichos and Amber King.
-Maggie worked as a backcountry guide for over 15 years, leading backpacking, rafting, kayaking, and hiking trips across the world from the Ecuadorean Andes to the Drakensberg Mountains spanning South Africa and Lesotho.
-She grew up in frigid Midwestern winters and now calls the Sierra Nevada Mountains and the Nevada high desert home.
-Amber lives and plays in the San Juan Mountains of Colorado, exploring new trails and ridgelines around her hometown.
-She can frequently be found sailing the cold north seas with friends, split boarding all throughout Colorado, climbing wherever she can, and trail running in her area.
+This review is headed by two long-time Senior Review Editors, Maggie Nichols and Amber King.
+Maggie worked as a backcountry guide for over 15 years, leading backpacking, rafting, kayaking, and hiking trips across the world from the Ecuadorian Andes to the Drakensberg Mountains spanning South Africa.
+She grew up in frigid Midwestern winters and now calls the Sierra Nevada Mountains home.
+Amber lives and plays in the San Juan Mountains of Colorado, exploring the peaks around her hometown.
+She can be found sailing the north seas, splitboarding throughout Colorado, climbing and trail running wherever she can.
 These two women have over a decade of combined experience testing and writing for GearLab.
+Trying to keep up with this high-caliber team is freelance contributor Kaylee Walden.
+Kaylee is a backcountry skiing and expedition guide and avalanche educator, who spends her year following the snow to mountainous and glaciated places.
+That predisposition to chase winter has her often reaching for insulated jackets to keep warm year round.

 Frigid winter mornings in Yosemite Valley proved great testing...